 Aeronautics focuses on systems that operate in the Earth's atmosphe re and Astronautics on those operating in space.
 Within each division, your choice of a career path can take you on a journey through widely varying disciplines as you advance through the ranks of an organization

 The Bachelor of Science degree in Civil Engineering emphasizes the study of engineering principles and the application of scientific knowledge and technology for the betterment of humankind.
-The program stresses the team design concept and systems approach to problem solving and is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology
+The program stresses the team design concept and systems approach to problem solving.

-The Computer Engineering major is an interdisciplinary program resting on the foundations of two departments: Computer Science and Electrical Engineering and is fully accredited by Accreditation Board of Engineering and Technology
+The Computer Engineering major is an interdisciplinary program resting on the foundations of two departments: Computer Science and Electrical Engineering.

 The Computer Science Department educates students in the disciplines of computer science and software engineering, and teaches them to apply their education to solve practical problems in a socially responsible way.
 Pursuant to the department's educational mission, faculty engage in research and professional development that allows them to remain current in their fields and to provide technological leadership to the university community